mBartoldus/chineseNumerals/README.md

 The return value is a string of kanji representing that number as it might be said in a phrase.
 That is to say, 50 returns "五十" (five tens), as opposed to "五〇" (five zero).

+The code is thoroughly commented, feel free to take a look around!

 ## Examples

 	to_kanji("3") == "三"